jeffs/jeff-schwab-resume/pdf.md

 ## Experience

+### Software Architect at Wieldy AI, May 2023 - Present
+* Founding engineer at a seed stage startup
+* Helped dental practices work effectively with big insurance companies
+* Designed a platform for real time data aggregation and analysis
+* Helped ensure success of first product, first customers, and early

 ### Founder of Deeply Nested, July 2022 - Present
 * Publishing at <https://nested.substack.com>
 * Developing passion projects related to DevOps and DevX